 Introduce plants into the look by attaching some trellis to the top of your fencing and let climbers grow up and through it.
 Alternatively leave it bare to show off the striking shapes and enjoy the sunlight shining through it.

 Wooden fencing that has been dip treated will need to be regularly stained in order to keep it looking as good as new, as well as protect it from mould and rot.
 Repaint yours with treatment six to twelve months after you’ve bought it and then every couple of years after that – water-based stains are best.

-To create a coodinated colour scheme in your garden, why not paint your structures and fencing in matching or complementary shades?
+To create a coordinated colour scheme in your garden, why not paint your structures and fencing in matching or complementary shades?
 We have a wide range of exterior wooden paint colours to choose from to help you personalise your outdoor space with paint.

 If you’ve chosen metal railings, these won't require as much maintenance.
 Touch up the odd chip or scratch with metal paint to keep it looking smart as well as prevent rusting.
-And consider adding a water repelling treatment to help protect it during wet weather.